Steaming cup of tea on a wooden surface in morning light

 Depression often has roots in the body: chronic stress, old grief, attachment patterns that taught you to manage alone.
 Understanding those roots matters.
 But insight alone rarely shifts what's held at the nervous system level.

 I completed the full three-year Somatic Experiencing certificate program and continue to study with Dr. Peter Levine.
-That training shapes how I work: slowly, carefully, with attention to what's happening beneath the words.
+That training shapes how I work: with precision, with attention to what's happening beneath the words.
 We're not rushing toward breakthroughs.
 We're rebuilding your system's capacity for energy, interest, and connection.

 Where This Pattern Comes From